-You were about to get on the saddle when you noticed the flat tire on your bike.
-An annoying situation - regardless of whether it is a regular bike or one of our SUSHI BIKES.
-But don't worry, you don't need any training in bicycle mechatronics to change the bicycle tube yourself.
-With the right tools and a little time, you can easily change the tube on your bicycle or e-bike.
+You were just about to hop onto the saddle when your eyes catch on your bike's flat tire.
+It's an annoying situation—whether it's a regular bike or one of our SUSHI BIKES.
+But don't worry, you don't need any training in bicycle mechatronics to change the inner tube yourself.
+With the right tools and a little time, you can easily change the inner tube on your bike or e-bike.

 Changing a bicycle tube: step-by-step instructions